XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-batch-minting.md

 ---
 html: py-batch-minting.html
 parent: nfts-using-python.html
+seo:
-blurb: Mint multiple NFTs with the press of a button.
+    description: Mint multiple NFTs with the press of a button.
 labels:
   - Accounts
   - Quickstart